atomone-hub/atomone/docs/architecture/adr-002-photon-token.md

 ## Abstract

 This ADR proposes the introduction of the PHOTON token as the only fee token of AtomOne.
-The only way to create PHOTONs is to burn ATONEs, with a one-way burn that is not reversible at protocol level.
+The only way to mint PHOTONs is to burn ATONEs, with a one-way burn that is not reversible at protocol level.

 The PHOTON denom is `photon`, while the base denom is `uphoton`, with: